 Tier 2 (Levels 5-10)

-- Broker a significant alliance or truce: Facilitate peace or collaboration between factions.
+- Broker a significant alliance or truce between factions

-- Influence a powerful NPC or faction leader: Win the support of individuals with significant sway.
+- Influence a powerful NPC or faction leader

-- Achieve a diplomatic breakthrough: Unlock new opportunities such as trade routes, resources, or faction strongholds.
+- Achieve a diplomatic breakthrough—trade routes, resources, or faction stronghold

 Downtime Activities